Archive for April, 2009

 Well, good night ladies, don’t give up the ship.
 Stay in the driver’s seat!
 Bon soir!”

-Some scary shit right?
 I’m still in recovery from my childhood in “the burbs”.
 It’s been a long road.
 I’ve discovered the amazing fact that men are people too.
 Not just ATM’s in suits.
-If given the chance they will talk even.
+If given the chance, they will talk even.
 Especially about computers and inanimate stuff like that.
 How nice.